 The founder of Wikipedia, Jimmy Wales, explains that, “It’s good enough knowledge, depending on what your purpose is.”

-Many articles have been written about the improper use of Wikipedia.
+Many articles have been written about the proper and improper use of Wikipedia as well as research about its accuracy.
 You can read some of them here: